The Land of Fire

-The Land of Fire (Odlar Yurdu) is the adopted motto of Azerbaijan.
+The Land of Fire (Odlar Yurdu, /az/) is the adopted motto of Azerbaijan.

 Historical and political development

 The etymology of the phrase is thought to be related to Atropates, who ruled over the region of Atropatene (present Iranian Azerbaijan).
 The name "Atropates" itself is the Greek transliteration of an Old Iranian, probably Median, compounded name with the meaning "Protected by the (Holy) Fire" or "The Land of the (Holy) Fire".
 The Greek name is mentioned by Diodorus Siculus and Strabo.
 Over the span of millennia the name evolved to Āturpātākān then to Ādharbādhagān, Ādharbāyagān, Āzarbāydjān and present-day Azerbaijan.
 The word is translatable as "The Guardian" of fire or "The Land of the Fire" in Modern Persian.

 Some critics have argued that the phrase is a reference either to the natural burning of surface oil deposits or to the oil-fueled fires in temples of the once-dominant Zoroastrianism.

 The symbolism of the term has been widely used in most fields, such as in heraldry, the shield in National emblem of Azerbaijan contains the image of a fire in the center of an eight-point star against a background of the colors of the Azerbaijani flag.